synestize/synestizer/docs/Javascript_details.md

 ## HTML5 Multimedia

-not technically a "library", but a "set of things to know"
+Not technically a "library", but a "set of things to know"

 * To have a stable API to access audio and video we use webrtc-adapter.
 * [Audio synthesis](Audio_synthesis.md)